CogStack/CogStack-NiFi/README.md

 - the `login-identity-providers.xml` file in `/nifi/conf/` stores the password for the user account, to generate a password one must use the following command within the container : `/opt/nifi/nifi-current/bin/nifi.sh set-single-user-credentials USERNAME PASSWORD`, once done, you would need to copy the file from `/opt/nifi/nifi-current/conf/login-identity-providers.xml` locally with docker cp and replace the one in the `nifi/conf` folder and rebuild the container.

 URL: https://localhost:8443/nifi/login

+Troubleshooting Security : if you encounter errors related to sensitive key properties not being set please clear/delete the docker volumes of the nifi container or delete all volumes of inactive containers `docker volume rm $(docker volume list -q)`